An ex-cabbie, now Lyft driver opens up about the economics of being a driver in SF

 However, because I keep careful track of my income in a spreadsheet, I know without question in the past two years, I’ve averaged just over $24 per hour before expenses.

-To see my daily and weekly results spreadsheets click here to download a free copy of my Rideshare Earnings Case Study.
+To see my daily and weekly results spreadsheets contact me and request a free copy of the Rideshare Earnings Case Study.

 When I’m reading news articles and driver forum sites, I’ve learned to find the useful information which is often hidden “between the lines.”

 Okay… the useful information is not really hidden, so much as it takes some working knowledge about being a rideshare driver to find “nuggets” of meaningful information and the article referenced for this blog includes a handful of useful data points.

 “Foley, 40, was a cab driver for seven years and, when working for Yellow Cab, riders always tipped.
 When he started driving for ride-hailing apps, he rarely got tips.”